AHPRA: complaints up 19%, over 9000 doctors receive notifications nationally

 “This is up 34.1% from last year, largely due to the increase in notifications received.
 Of the notifications where immediate action was taken, 10.1% were related to concerns about a professional boundary violation,” the report states.

-In April, a Healthed survey of more than 2000 GPs found that 57% of GPs had concerns about whether AHPRA used appropriate restraint and justification when taking action before allegations are proven.
+In April, a Healthed survey of more than 2000 GPs found that 57% had concerns about whether AHPRA used appropriate restraint and justification when taking action before allegations are proven.
 Just over half (53%) said safeguards were either mostly or completely inadequate.

 The regulator said it has improved its process, reviewing restrictions at least once every 90 days.